 And, who’s to blame them?

 The majority of an employee’s time during the week is spent at their job, which means that craving a culture that is welcoming and engaging makes a lot of sense.

-So, if you are looking for a way to set a positive tone when you welcome new employees, one of the easiest things you can do is add a well-crafted welcome message for new employees from the hiring manager to your onboarding checklist.
+So, if you are looking for a way to set a positive tone for new hires, one of the easiest things you can do is add a well-crafted welcome letter to new employees to your onboarding checklist.

 Here’s how to get started: